Satellite Monitoring for Forest Management (SMFM)

 The SMFM team has been designing new and enhanced satellite EO methods to address the requirements and gaps in capabilities defined with methods that take advantage of the new technical capabilities provided by the ESA Sentinel satellites, in compliment with other EO data sets.

-Country implementation (preparation of map products) will be done in three countries: Mozambique, Zambia and Nairobi, with the project work being conducted by national agencies in each country through separate arrangements with the World Bank.
+Country implementation (preparation of map products) will be done in three countries: Mozambique, Zambia and Namibia, with the project work being conducted by national agencies in each country through separate arrangements with the World Bank.

 Dry forest methodological challenges to be addressed by the SMFM project include: